Ministry of Agriculture, Regions and Tourism

 is the ministry in charge of agricultural policy, forestry, hunting, fishing, viticulture and wine law, postal and telecommunications services, mining, animal welfare, and the tourism industry.

 The Ministry was first created in 2000 through a merger of the Ministry of Agriculture (Landwirtschaftsministerium) and the Ministry of Environment (Umweltministerium); it gained responsibility for the energy sector, mining, and tourism under the first Kurz cabinet in 2018.

-The current Minister of Agriculture, Regions and Tourism is Elisabeth Köstinger.
+The last Minister of Agriculture, Regions and Tourism was Elisabeth Köstinger; when she resigned in 2022 ministerial responsibilities were restructured.

 History

 The Ministry's earliest precursor was the Cisleithanian Ministry of Agriculture (Ackerbauministerium), created in 1867.
 In additional to agriculture, the Ministry was responsible for regulating hunting, fishing, and hydraulic engineering, excluding hydraulic engineering of military importance.

 The organization was renamed to Ministry of Agriculture and Forestry (Ministerium für Land- und Forstwirtschaft) in 1918 and was briefly called a department (Staatsamt) rather than a ministry during the two periods of constitutional transition following the two World Wars.
 Except for the name, however, the Ministry survived mostly in its original form until 2000.